Rowney Green

-Rowney Green is a village in the English county of Worcestershire.
+Rowney Green is a village in the Bromsgrove District of Worcestershire.
 Today the village consists of over one hundred (mostly detached) homes, a village hall, a chapel, several horse riding stables and a couple of farms.
 The population of Rowney Green was approximately 300 people in 2014.
 The area is surrounded by agricultural land, providing grazing for livestock (mostly sheep) and domestic horses.

+Rowney Green is served by the Diamond Bus 182 and 183 services between Redditch and Bromsgrove, via Longbridge.

 History

-The name 'Rowney' possibly derives from the term 'Round Hay' which is referred to in the Doomsday Book as are several farm buildings and dwellings in the village.
+The name 'Rowney' possibly derives from the term 'Round Hay' which is referred to in Domesday Book as are several farm buildings and dwellings in the village.

 On 9 November 1943 a Wellington Bomber aircraft crashed near Rowney Green at 19.49 hours on its way back to RAF Pershore from a routine training exercise.
 All five crew members were killed.
 A memorial plaque was placed in the centre of the village in October 2007 by the Alvechurch Ex-Services Association.
 A Maple Tree has also been planted in recognition that all five crew members were Canadian.